FartLabs/jsonx/README.md

 Optimize developer ergonomics with improved modularity and maintainability by enabling developers to compose JSON data like React, using JSX.

-### Similar projects

 Developers often are required to write code that follows a specific schema or format.
 For example, a configuration file, a data file, or a response payload.
 This is often done using JSON, YAML, or TOML.
-However, these formats are not composable, and are often verbose and difficult to maintain.
+However, these formats are not composable out of the box, and are often verbose and difficult to maintain.

+### Similar projects

 Projects like [jsonnet](https://jsonnet.org/) address the challenge of writing complex JSON by providing a way to modularize and compose data in a dedicated language, improving overall ergonomics.
-While libraries exist that embed the jsonnet system within other languages, jsonnet itself is a separate tool. jsonx, on the other hand, focuses on leveraging familiar languages and tools like Javascript and Typescript to achieve similar modularity and composition, with the benefit of being naturally embeddable within those environments.
+While libraries exist that embed the jsonnet system within other languages, jsonnet itself is a separate tool. jsonx, on the other hand, focuses on leveraging familiar languages and tools like JavaScript and TypeScript to achieve similar modularity and composition, with the benefit of being naturally embeddable within those environments.

 There's already a project, [json-jsx](https://github.com/alexstroukov/json-jsx), that offers similar functionality to jsonx.
-However, json-jsx is designed specifically for Babel projects, whereas jsonx targets JavaScript runtimes capable of JSX transpilation, like Deno.
+However, json-jsx is designed specifically for Babel projects, whereas jsonx targets JavaScript runtimes capable of JSX transpilation, such as Deno.

 ## Contribute